Kittycraft0/Computer-Graphics-Project-1/Assignment1 Web Graphics with p5.js/README.md

 ---
 ## 🔍 Reflection
-If I were to extend this in the future, I would [Add your thoughts here!
-Maybe: Add a way to merge planets upon collision instead of bouncing them, or add a slider to control the universal gravitational constant].
+If I were to extend this in the future, I would add a way to merge planets upon collision instead of bouncing them, or add a slider to control the universal gravitational constant.

-A major challenge during development was [Add your thoughts here!
-Maybe: Figuring out how to map a 3D world-space collision vector onto the 2D UV texture of a spinning sphere so craters showed up in the right spot].
+A major challenge during development was figuring out how to map a 3D world-space collision vector onto the 2D UV texture of a spinning sphere so craters showed up in the right spot.

-Critiques/Opinions: [Add your opinion on p5.js here!]
+Critiques/Opinions: I think p5.js is very cool and heavily streamlines the graphics process so I can work much more on the physics and game functionality without needing to worry about making a graphics engine.
+It really opens up my options, especially with the ability to utilize dynamic lighting and live 3D shaders for use in a game.